Quantum circuit approximations and entanglement renormalization for the Dirac field in 1+1 dimensions: Introduction

 \subsubsection{Numerical examples}

-Since the circuits we obtain are Gaussian we can simulate them for high circuit depth (bond dimension).
+Since the circuits we obtain are the second quantization of a single-particle circuit we can simulate them for high circuit depth (bond dimension).
 In \cref{fig:numerics}, (a) and (b) we show approximations to the smeared two-point functions for the fermionic fields and for the stress-energy tensor for $K = L = 1$ and $K=L =3$ in the wavelet construction, corresponding to MERA tensor networks with bond dimensions $\chi = 4$ and $\chi = 64$ respectively.
 Another statistic is the entanglement entropy of an interval.
 In order to define this one needs a cut-off, for which we use the wavelet discretization.
 The Cardy formula~\cite{cardy1986operator} predicts that for a conformal field theory the entanglement entropy of an interval scales as $S_E = \frac{c}{3}\log(L) + c'$ where $c$ is the central charge, $L$ is the size of the interval, and $c'$ a non-universal constant depending on the cut-off.
 In \cref{fig:numerics},~(c) we have plotted the entanglement entropies obtained from our construction (for the same wavelets).
-For $K = L = 3$ the agreement with the Cardy formula for $c =1$ is very accurate.
+For $K = L = 3$ the agreement with the Cardy formula for $c =1$ is already very accurate.
+As another numerical illustration of the accuracy of approximation, one may compute eigenvalues of the entanglement renormalization superoperator and extract scaling dimensions of the conformal field theory from its eigenvalues~\cite{pfeifer2009entanglement}.
+One way to do so is by applying a Jordan-Wigner transformation to the circuit for the Majorana fermion to obtain a (matchgate) circuit for the Ising model, following the procedure in \cite{evenbly2016entanglement}.
+The results are illustrated in \cref{tab:scaling dimensions}.